decredcommunity/guidelines/proposals.md

   - bookmark this excellent Markdown [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
   - check for typos with a spell checker

+Contentious ideas (you may want to avoid):

+- schemes where Treasury receives part of the profits have been [discussed](https://github.com/decredcommunity/issues/issues/61) many times and the community in general is very cautious about it

 Add important information and avoid common mistakes:

 - [ ] develop an actionable plan